Athletic scholarship: Future directions

 In June 2014, the Big Ten Conference school presidents endorsed a proposal for four-year guaranteed scholarships that covered the full cost of attendance, although it had not yet moved to implement this proposal.
 This followed a policy statement by the school presidents of the Pac-12 Conference that stopped just short of endorsing the same.

 The first school known to have actually implemented a four-year guarantee was the University of South Carolina, which announced on September 25, 2014, that athletes in football, men's and women's basketball, and women's tennis and volleyball would receive guaranteed scholarships effective immediately.
 The sports are those classified by the NCAA as "headcount" sports, in which teams can provide financial aid to a specified number of players.
 The school also said it was working on a way to provide a similar guarantee to those in "equivalency" sports—those in which the NCAA limits teams to providing aid equivalent to a set number of scholarships, with that number being lower than the size of a full playing squad.
 The following month, the Pac-12 presidents passed a change to conference rules that instituted four-year guaranteed scholarships (full or partial) in all conference sports.

 In February 2012 John Kavanagh, then a member of the Arizona House of Representatives, introduced bill HB 2675, which would have required students attending a public university in the state of Arizona (Arizona State University, University of Arizona, or Northern Arizona University) to pay an additional $2,000 fee in order to attend one of the three universities.
 The bill also stated that students should pay this fee from their own means, meaning that no federal or state grants would cover this fee.
 Only students on full-ride academic or athletic scholarships would have been exempt from this fee.
 The bill had been scheduled for a vote by the full House, but was then withdrawn by the legislator who had originally introduced it.

 Other countries

 In other countries athletic scholarships are far more restricted.

 Canada

-A common misconception is that Canadian schools do not offer athletic scholarship money for their athletes.
+Canadian schools offer athletic scholarship money for their athletes under certain criteria.